nextauthjs/next-auth/.github/ISSUE_TEMPLATE/typescript.md

 Help us help you by explaining here how to reproduce the doubt you're facing on how to use NextAuth.

-In case the types are wrong or could be improved, past screenshots here showcasing the complains/problems reported by the TS server.
+In case the types are wrong or could be improved, post screenshots here showcasing the complaints/problems reported by the TS server.

 ## Contributing 🙌🏽

-It takes a lot of work 🏋🏻‍♀️ maintaining a library like `next-auth`, any contribution is more than welcome 💚
+It takes a lot of work 🏋🏻‍♀️ maintaining a library like `next-auth`; any contribution is more than welcome 💚

-In case you're willing to help fix this bug please let us know here and we'll reach you 😊 .
-Otherwise you can have a look at the issues labelled with [`"good first issue"`](https://github.com/nextauthjs/next-auth/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and pick any of them.
+In case you're willing to help answer this TypeScript question, please let us know here, and we'll reach you 😊 .
+Otherwise, you can have a look at the issues labelled with [`"good first issue"`](https://github.com/nextauthjs/next-auth/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and pick any of them.